Whenever I hear the term “toxic person,” I picture a glow-in-the-dark green zombie covered in radioactive waste.

 If you’ve entered into a toxic relationship with someone who’s advertising for a partner (“Come be my friend!
 Get insulted and undermined at every turn!
 I will make your life miserable!”), there’s something there for you to learn.

-Individual people aren’t toxic, but relationships definitely can be.
+Individual people aren’t toxic, but relationships can be hard teachers.

 Photo courtesy of www.FreeDigitalPhotos.net